Max Gerson: Evidence

-A 1994 article in the Journal of Naturopathic Medicine attempted to follow 39 Gerson patients in Tijuana.
-Patient interviews were used to confirm the existence and stage of cancer; most patients were unaware of the stage of their tumor, and medical records were not available.
-Most patients were lost to follow-up; of the patients successfully followed, 10 died and six were alive at their last follow-up.
-Review of this study pointed out its "obvious flaws", including "the majority of patients lost to follow-up, lack of access to detailed medical records, and reliance upon patients for disease stage information"; the authors themselves regarded the results as unclear.

 The American Cancer Society reported that "[t]here is no reliable scientific evidence that Gerson therapy is effective in treating cancer, and the principles behind it are not widely accepted by the medical community.
 It is not approved for use in the United States."
 In 1947, the National Cancer Institute reviewed 10 claimed cures submitted by Gerson; however, all of the patients were receiving standard anticancer treatment simultaneously, making it impossible to determine what effect, if any, was due to Gerson's therapy.
-A review of the Gerson Therapy by Memorial Sloan-Kettering Cancer Center concluded: "If proponents of such therapies wish them to be evaluated scientifically and considered valid adjuvant treatments, they must provide extensive records (more than simple survival rates) and conduct controlled, prospective studies as evidence".
+A review of the Gerson therapy by Memorial Sloan-Kettering Cancer Center concluded: "If proponents of such therapies wish them to be evaluated scientifically and considered valid adjuvant treatments, they must provide extensive records (more than simple survival rates) and conduct controlled, prospective studies as evidence".
 In 1959, the National Cancer Institute (NCI) again reviewed cases of patients treated by Gerson.
 The NCI found that the available information did not prove the regimen had benefit.
 Cancer Research UK states that "Available scientific evidence does not support any claims that Gerson therapy can treat cancer [...]
 Gerson therapy can be very harmful to your health."

+A similar therapy, Gonzalez therapy, has also been found to be ineffective in patients with inoperable pancreatic adenocarcinoma, where patients treated with the alternative therapy having significantly shorter survival times and quality of life compared to conventional therapy.

 Safety concerns

 Gerson therapy can lead to several significant health problems.
 Serious illness and death have occurred as a direct result of some portions of the treatment, including severe electrolyte imbalances.
+Proponents of the therapy advise ceasing conventional cancer treatment, and this further risks causing harm.

 Continued use of enemas may weaken the colon's normal function, causing or worsening constipation and colitis.
 Other complications have included dehydration, serious infections and severe bleeding.

 The therapy is not recommended for pregnant or breast-feeding women and certain cancers and illnesses.

 Coffee enemas have contributed to the deaths of at least three people in the United States.
 Coffee enemas "can cause colitis (inflammation of the bowel), fluid and electrolyte imbalances, and in some cases septicemia".
 The recommended diet may not be nutritionally adequate.
 The diet has been blamed for the deaths of patients who substituted it for standard medical care.

-Relying on the therapy alone while avoiding or delaying conventional medical care for cancer has serious health consequences.
 Jessica Ainscough, better known as "The Wellness Warrior", was a major proponent of the Gerson diet after her diagnosis with cancer.
 She rejected medical treatment and followed the diet strictly, documenting her progress in a popular blog.
 She died from her untreated cancer in February 2015, aged 29.